 Interoperability between browsers is critical to chromium's mission of improving the web.
 We believe that leveraging and contributing to a shared test suite is one of the most important tools in achieving interoperability between browsers.
 The web-platform-tests repository is the primary shared test suite where all browser engines are collaborating.
 There's also a csswg-test repository for CSS tests, but that will soon be merged into web-platform-tests.

-Blink has mirrors (web-platform-tests, csswg-test) of the GitHub repos, and periodically imports a subset of the tests so that they are run as part of the regular LayoutTests testing process (the tests are pulled in via an entry to DEPS to LayoutTests/w3c).
+Chromium has mirrors (web-platform-tests, csswg-test) of the GitHub repos, and regularly (at least daily) imports a subset of the tests so that they are run as part of the regular Blink layout test testing process.

 Note that currently the main reason we do not run more of the W3C tests is because they are (probably) mostly redundant with Blink's existing tests, and so we would double the running time of the layout tests for little benefit.
 Ideally we would identify the tests that are redundant and remove Blink's copies, so that we run just the W3C tests where possible.